-Not everything is positive even in such paradise as Nicoya.
+Not everything is positive, even in such a paradise as Nicoya.
 So here are a few things to consider before you take the plunge.

 1. Cost of living in the Nicoya Peninsula

-The prices can seem high to some but in the end, you are paying for conveniences and comfort.
-You are living in one of the healthiest and most beautiful places in the world remember!
+The prices can seem high to some, but in the end, you are paying for convenience and comfort.
+You live in one of the healthiest and most beautiful places in the world, remember!

 2. Jungle Wi-Fi

-Establishing yourself out amongst the vast lands of the Nicoya Peninsula looking for a bit of privacy and seclusion comes with a trade-off.
-You can expect power outages and your Wi-Fi going out at times especially during the rainy seasons although they have established fiber optic in much of the areas.
+Establishing yourself out amongst the vast lands of the Nicoya Peninsula and looking for a bit of privacy and seclusion comes with a trade-off.
+You can expect power outages and your Wi-Fi going out at times, especially during the rainy seasons, although they have established fiber optics in much of the areas.